Munster, Indiana: Businesses and attractions

 The newest addition to the Three Floyds Brewing Company is the distillery.

 The town is home to a number of local, regional and national companies and extensive community resources.
 Among them are the Community Hospital, the Center for Visual and Performing Arts, The Times of Northwest Indiana newspaper, a PepsiCo bottling and distribution facility, a Whole Foods Market distribution center, the Community Veterans Memorial, the LEED-certified Centennial Park and Golf Course, Kaske House Museum at Heritage Park, Bieker Woods Nature Area, eleven miles of bike paths, an innovative Public Art and Sculpture Program, the new Munster Music Festival, the Munster Centennials Vintage Baseball Team, and the Babe Ruth Baseball.

+The town of Munster is also home to the Powers Health (Community Healthcare System) Immediate Care Center.
+This facility opened in February 2024, and replaced the previous center located on 45th street in Munster.
+Alongside immediate care, this building houses an occupational health clinic, pediatric, ENT, and family medicine physician offices, and imaging/diagnostic services.

 Munster is also home to the Three Floyds Brewing Company, a microbrewery and craft beer-drinker's destination noted for its "Dark Lord Day" event, which draws 6,000 people every April.

 Lake Business Center

 Homewood Suites by Hilton is one of several new additions to the Lake Business Center.

 In spring 2011, Simborg Development revitalized plans for a $60 million renovation of the 72-acre Lake Business Center site fronting Calumet Avenue that will open new commercial opportunities for the Town of Munster.
 This development, originally to be named Munster Town Center that would have created a mixed-use center of retail shops and restaurants, commercial offices, medical facilities as well as an extended-stay hotel, was modified to maintain the warehouse facility and maintain a high-tech image exterior for the development.

 A Homewood Suites by Hilton hotel anchors the north end of the development.